zuozhenggh/learning-library/data-management-library/database/multitenant-new/intro/intro.md

 Enormous gains in technical efficiency are enabled by a shared technical infrastructure.
 There’s a single set of background processes and a single, global memory area, the SGA, shared by all the PDBs.
 The result is that with this architecture we can consolidate more applications per server.

-Estimated Workshop Time: 4 hours
+*Estimated Workshop Time*: 4 hours

 Watch the video below for an overview of Oracle Multitenant.